tearflake/sexpression/README.md

-# sexpression v1.0.3
+# sexpression v2.0.0

-S-expression is a formal language for representing data and code. *Sexpression* project is an implementation of s-expression language parser.
+S-expression is a formal language for representing data and code. *Sexpression* project is an implementation of S-expression language parser.

 ## project specifics

-This package contains a version of s-expression parser written in Javascript.
-Beside ordinary s-expression support, it features peculiar style comments and indent sensitive multi-line strings.
-In short, we expose all of its features by the following example:
+This package contains a version of S-expression parser written in Javascript.
+Beside ordinary S-expression support, it features peculiar style comments and strings.
+Shortly, we expose all of its main features by the following example:

 ```
 ///
-this is a
-multi-line
-comment
+sexpression usage examples
                        ///

 (
-    single-atom
+  atom

   (
-        /this is a comment/
+    /this is a comment/                                    ///
-        this is a nested list
+    this is a list                                         this is a
-        (
+    (                                                      multi-line
-            one more list /also a comment/
+      /one more comment/ one more list /also a comment/    comment
+    )                                                             ///
   )
-    )

-    "unicode string \u2713"
+  "this is an unicode string \u2713"

-    (more atoms)

   """
-    indent sensitive
+  this is a
+  multi-line
+  string
+         """

+  (atom1 """    atom2)
+         middle
+         block
-    multi-line string
+         string
             """
 )
 ```